Kailua Wastewater Treatment Facility

 - Ease of Installation

-The Kaneohe-Kailua Wastewater Conveyance and Treatment-Facilities Project was initiated to address a U.S. Environmental Protection Agency consent decree to improve Windward Oahu’s waster water collection and treatment system by June 30, 2018.
+The Kaneohe-Kailua Wastewater Conveyance and Treatment-Facilities Project were initiated to address a U.S. Environmental Protection Agency consent decree to improve Windward Oahu’s wastewater collection and treatment system by June 30, 2018.
 This upgrade and construction project, budgeted at $375 million, was the largest wastewater treatment system enhancement program ever undertaken by Honolulu and would require cooperation and collaboration of proven and experienced project partners.